U Visa Processing Times

 "Recent changes in the way U.S. Citizenship and Immigration Services (USCIS) processes U nonimmigrant visas make it difficult to know how long it may take."

-will vary depending on the details of your case, but expect major delays."
+"The amount of time necessary for USCIS to make a decision on your U visa application will vary depending on the details of your case, but expect major delays."

 Some of the steps being implemented to manage wait times include: